 A full list of Acknowledgements is given in the PhreePlot Guide.

-Please send David Kinniburgh (firstname.lastname@example.org) bug reports and any comments on the Installer, program or documentation.
+Please send David Kinniburgh (firstname.lastname@example.org) bug reports and any comments on the Windows Installer, program or documentation.
 Examples to add to the Gallery are also welcome.